 - Pyridoxine (vitamin B-6).

-There are 533 mg of potassium in 100 g of bamboo, enabling bones and muscles to develop healthily.
+There are 533 mg of potassium in 100 g of bamboo, enabling bones and muscles to develop.
 Also, potassium works alongside sodium to regulate nerve signals, fluid balance, and muscle contractions.

-Potassium can aid in recovery from injuries.
-If the parrot sustains a wound, potassium will help stem the blood flow and reduce the risk of anemia.
-Vitamin K is also essential for blood coagulation.
+Potassium aids in recovery from injuries.
+If the parrot sustains a wound, potassium helps stem the blood flow and reduce the risk of anemia.
+Vitamin K is also needed for blood coagulation.

 Bamboo shoots contain phytochemicals, which have antibacterial and antiviral properties.